-The Faith & Sports blog is a project from Truett Seminary’s Sports Ministry Program.
-Housed at Baylor, one of the few Christian research universities with major college athletics, Truett’s Sports Ministry Program is uniquely positioned at the intersection of sports and Christian faith.
-As a program, we seek to cultivate thoughtful and theologically-informed Christian engagement with sports.
-This blog aims to fulfill that mission for an audience beyond the Truett community.
+The Faith & Sports blog is a project from the Faith & Sports Institute.
+Housed at Baylor’s Truett Seminary, FSI is uniquely positioned at the intersection of sports and Christian faith.
+Embedded within a Christian research university with major college athletics, FSI seeks to cultivate thoughtful and theologically-informed Christian engagement with sports.
+This blog aims to fulfill that mission for an audience beyond the Baylor community.
 Our posts cover a range of topics: history, theology, leadership, youth sports, mental health, book reviews, pastoral care, best practices, and more.
 No matter the topic, we hope that we can provide a space for sports-minded Christians to think more deeply about the games that we play.

 A few tips for navigating our blog: